Between Markov and restriction. Two more monads on categories for relations: Introduction

-This paper further extends the survey \cite{cioffogadduccitrottataxonomy}, proposing two new families of categories that extend and harmonise the taxonomy.
-Its starting point lies in the serendipitous discovery that the Kleisli category of an affine monad on a restriction category satisfies one the key axiom of restriction categories, which is called the domain equation in the literature, and which so far had never been studied in isolation.
-We thus identified two more categories laying between of gs-monoidal, Markov and restriction categories, sharing the same structural arrows, hence suitable as models for categories of relations.
-More precisely, we introduce what we call \emph{mass} and \emph{domain categories}, and we show that both Markov and restriction categories are instances of such categories.
-More precisely, in a gs-monoidal category we have the right structure to define the \emph{domain} of an arrow $f:X\to Y$, which is an arrow $\dom(f):X\to X$ that can be seen as the \emph{domain of definition} of $f$, but in general an arbitrary gs-monoidal category does not satisfy the usual domain equation $\dom(f);f=f$, which holds for every relation in the category of sets and relations (see e.g~\cite{FritzGCT23}).
-Domain categories are those gs-monoidal categories where the domain equation holds for every arrow.
+This paper moves from \cite{cioffogadduccitrottataxonomy}, and its starting point lies in the serendipitous discovery that the Kleisli category of an affine monad on a cartesian restriction category is not necessarily a cartesian restriction one, yet it satisfies one key axiom of such categories, called the domain equation in the literature, which has recently come to the forefront for partial Markov categories~\cite{abs-2502-03477,LavoreR23} and on its own for quasi-Markov categories, independently introduced in~\cite{mohammed2025partializationsmarkovcategories,empirical}.
+We thus identified two classes of categories between gs-monoidal, Markov and cartesian restriction categories, sharing the same structural arrows, hence suitable as models of ``categories for relations''.
+More precisely, we introduce \emph{mass} and \emph{domain categories}, and we show that both Markov and cartesian restriction categories are instances of such categories.

-We thus end up with the taxonomy below, which now includes mass, domain and weakly Markov categories, further proving that Markov categories are precisely those that are both mass and weakly Markov categories.
-Furthermore, we consider mass and domain preserving monads, showing under which conditions the associated Kleisli categories lift the structure of the base categories.

-The paper is rounded up with a characterisation of mass and domain preserving functors for the category of semiring-weighted relations.
-Such relations play a pivotal role in computing science, e.g. in automata theory~\cite{KuichS86} or for soft constraint satisfaction problems~\cite{BistarelliMR97}, and they are immediate generalisations of the standard models for Markov and restriction categories, namely normalised distributions and sets and partial functions.
-Our results thus pave the way for further explorations of probability reasoning and partiality in a categorical framework.